erjank/teaching/extras.md

 *   Instructor is typing commands without saying them out loud.

-*   Instructor uses fancy shell prompt.
+*   Instructor uses fancy shell prompt in the console window.
     FIXME: explain what this is and why it's bad.
     FIXME: put this into live coding section: "Try to mirror the setup that participants will have if they have just started with a stock installation."

-*   Instructor uses small font in not full-screen terminal window with black background.
+*   Instructor uses small font in not full-screen console window with black background.

-*   The terminal window bottom is partially blocked by the learner's heads for those sitting in the back.
+*   The console window bottom is partially blocked by the learner's heads for those sitting in the back.

 *   Instructor receives a a pop-up notification in the middle of the